Keyboard shortcuts

 Boolean variable pg-disable-type-coercion can be set to non-nil (before initiating a connection) to disable the library’s type coercion facility.
 Default is t.

+Security note.
 Setting up PostgreSQL to accept TCP/IP connections has security implications; please consult the documentation for details.
 It is possible to use the port forwarding capabilities of ssh to establish a connection to the backend over TCP/IP, which provides both a secure authentication mechanism and encryption (and optionally compression) of data passing through the tunnel.
 Here’s how to do it (thanks to Gene Selkov, Jr. for the description):

 1. Establish a tunnel to the backend machine, like this: